awsdocs/aws-systems-manager-user-guide/doc_source/change-templates-aws-managed.md

 1. For **Name**, enter a name for the change request that makes its purpose easy to identify, such as **MyChangeRequestTest**\.

-1. For the remainder of the steps to create your change request, see [Creating change requests](change-requests-create.md)\.
+1. For the remainder of the steps to create your change request, see [Creating change requestsCreating change requests \(console\)](change-requests-create.md)\.

 **Next steps**
 For information about approving change requests, see [Reviewing and approving or rejecting change requests](change-requests-review.md)\.